Turn the discovery center into a bakery, with apple pie sensory play! It’s just the ticket for a preschool apple theme this fall.

 The setup was very basic, but it packed a punch!
 It was really an extension of the sensory play we’ve done with oats in the past.
-I poured a large container of instant oats into our sensory bins, then added lots of apple pie spice.
+As I go over the instructions for this activity, please keep in mind that I may get commissions for purchases made through links in this post.
+To begin, I poured a large container of instant oats into our sensory bins, then added lots of apple pie spice.
 Once the oats smelled delicious, I added “apples” — red, yellow, and green pompoms.
 Plastic containers, measuring spoons, and measuring cups completed the bakery aspect of the bins.

 I had the apple pie bakery set up in our discovery center all week long, and the children never tired of it!
 Some children just loved the scent, while others love the feel of the oats in their hands.
 Still others loved the pretend play aspect of this sensory bin.
 I definitely “tasted” a lot of apple goodies that came out of this center.

 While it was a very simple setup, the children were exposed to so much:

 - They used all of their senses — smelling the apple pie spice, touching the oats, hearing the oats as they were poured, seeing the different creations they made, and some even managed a tasting of the oats and spices.